lsst/dp1_lsst_io/docs/tutorials/portal/103/portal-103-3.rst

 **Last verified to run:** 2025-06-16

-**Learning objective:** This tutorial demonstrates how to convert fluxes to magnitudes using a special ADQL function.
+**Learning objective:** Convert fluxes to magnitudes using a special ADQL function.

 **LSST data products:** ``Object`` table